DrMaxis/BellsFerry/README.md

 ## JJ International

-A Web Application built for JJ International with the power of Laravel
+A Web Application built for JJ International with on top  of Laravel

 ## About Laravel